 Pinup Salon is an intimate seattle hair salon experience for people who like a little quality, one-on-one time with their stylist, minus the hubbub of a high-traffic salon.
 If you like the idea of having your own personal stylist all to yourself, come on by, put your feet up and let us pamper you.
 At Pinup we’re all about making you the star of the show – you too, fellas.
 Have a vision for your hair?
 Whether you’re looking for a classic cut & color or a modern take on a vintage classic, we’ll bring it to life for you… with just a little added swagger!
 We offer the added convenience of two locations with one salon located in West Seattle near Alki and another salon just north of University Village on Ravenna Ave.

 Us?
 We’re open books.
 Anything you want to know, all you have to do is ask.
-All we really wanted to do was create a salon experience that would put you, the client, at the center of it all.
+All we really wanted to do was create a salon experience that would put you, our client, at the center of it all.

 The most important lesson we’ve learned in this business – and believe us when we tell you that they don’t teach this in beauty school – is that we have to listen.
-Before we cut, before we color, before your blowout, gossip or wine, we listen.
+Before we cut, before we color, before your blowout, gossip or whine, we listen.

 We want to understand not only what you want done to your hair, but also how you want to feel when we’re finished.
 We’ll ask questions, weigh in with some ideas of our own – you are paying us for our expertise after all – and we guarantee you that there will be no unpleasant surprises.